 Ring of Kerry route planner – where to start

 So you might be wondering where to start with your Ring of Kerry itinerary.
 Most people start their Ring of Kerry route in Killarney.
 From here you can either book onto a guided tour or hire a car.
 The latter is probably the better option because you can do things at your own pace.
 We stayed in Killarney the night before and started our journey from here.
 This seems to be the most popular option with a lot of tours starting from this point also.
 Killarney is a vibrant town full of traditional pubs, music, and some fantastic food.
 It is full of good ‘craic’ as the Irish say.
 And before you start speculating, craic in Ireland actually means enjoyment or fun.
-For more information on things to do in Killarney you can checkout our post.

 Ring of Kerry route planner – how much time do you need

-When coming up with your Ring of Kerry route planner you do want to set aside the full day to see the Ring of Kerry.
+When coming up with your Ring of Kerry route planner you probably want to set aside a full day at least to see the Ring of Kerry.
 Driving the ring takes about 3-4 hours, but you really are going to want to make stops along the way.
 So a good 5 or 6 hours is needed.

 Ring of Kerry route planner – when to visit

 To make the most out of longer days, and nicer weather, you want to plan your Ring of Kerry itinerary around summer time in Ireland.
 The downside of this though is that it does get incredibly busy with tourists.
-For this reason June/July are probably ideal, but do avoid August due to the school holidays.
-Winter is not ideal at all as the weather can make driving quite dangerous.
-You are also very limited with your daytime hours.
+For this reason, June/July are probably ideal, but do avoid August due to the school holidays.
+In August the price of hotels goes up and unless you book in advance availability can be limited.

 Ring of Kerry itinerary

 Here is our Ring of Kerry itinerary with suggested stops along the way.
 We have also included our Ring of Kerry Highlights to help you plan your own visit.